ndolinska/ndolinska/README.md

 ## Hi there, I'm Nadia 👋

 ### 🚀 Aspiring Software Engineer & Lifelong Learner
 I am a **2nd year IT student** currently expanding my expertise into **Java**.
 My strongest asset is my **Python** knowledge, with which I've been experimenting ever since I was fifteen.
 It reeled me in by showing how easy it is to make my ideas into something meaningful and real, with just lines of code.
-Now I try to expand into **Cloud Development**, to make my ideas even more tangible.
+Now I try to expand into **Cloud Development** and more **Object-Oriented Languages** such as Java and C#, to make my ideas into something even more tangible.

 ---